zchee/golang-wiki/Modules.md

 You can also reference branches, for example:
   * `replace example.com/some/dependency => example.com/some/dependency-fork master`

-One sample use case is if you need to fix or investigate something in a dependency, you can have a local fork and add the something like the following in your top-level `go.mod`:
+One sample use case is if you need to fix or investigate something in a dependency, you can have a local fork and add something like the following in your top-level `go.mod`:
   * `replace example.com/original/import/path => /your/forked/import/path`

 `replace` also can be used to inform the go tooling of the relative or absolute on-disk location of modules in a multi-module project, such as: